 This handbook focuses on the procedures related to progression through the degree.
-More information on graduate courses and on other aspects of the program (e.g., seminar series) can be found on the website at kin.utoronto.ca.
+More information on graduate courses and on other aspects of the program (e.g., seminar series) can be found in the School of Graduate Studies (SGS) Calendar and on the Faculty website at kin.utoronto.ca.